Why Myo-Inositol for PCOS Is the Quiet Supplement Story UK Women Should Know About in 2026

 Practical considerations before you start

 Dose timing matters.
 Inositol is taken in two equal doses – typically one in the morning, one in the evening, ideally with a meal.
 It is water-soluble and mildly sweet, and most powders dissolve into drinks without much fuss.
-Capsule formats exist but require swallowing a lot of them to hit the studied dose.

 Give it a proper trial.
 Studies show metabolic markers shifting in around 8-12 weeks.
 Ovulatory cycles often take longer to regularise.
 Quitting at week four because nothing dramatic happened is a common mistake.
 Track cycles, sleep and skin in a simple journal.
 Some readers find catching the temperature shifts that signal returning ovulation easier with a wearable; our take on smart rings in 2026 covers what is actually useful.

 Mind the obvious traps.
 Inositol is not a substitute for the basics.
 PCOS responds best to a combination of strength work, sleep, protein intake and, where relevant, weight loss.
 If you are layering it onto a chaotic lifestyle, expect modest gains.
 If you are pairing it with strength training – cycle-syncing your workouts, prioritising sleep and managing stress, which raises cortisol and worsens insulin signalling (our piece on cortisol face covers the cortisol-skin link in more detail) – the supplement does what supplements do well, which is amplify the rest.
+Two cheap levers most women under-use: getting protein up at breakfast (the fibre and protein angle blunts the glucose spikes that feed insulin resistance) and adding creatine if you are lifting, which makes the strength work land harder.

 When myo-inositol for PCOS does not help